ept/crdt-website/pages/implementations.md

   time-series database has been in production use since 2011 and leverages CRDTs for all internal data types.

+## Distributed file systems

+* [Elmerfs](https://github.com/scality/elmerfs): A distributed file system, with a FUSE interface, written in Rust.
+It uses CRDTs to avoid structural conflicts.

 ## Text editors

 Several text editors use CRDTs: